 Much of the castle has been renovated in 1920, but they have expertly preserved the look and feel of the castle.

-3 Days in Lisbon, Day Three: Belem District
+Visiting Lisbon, Day Three: Belem District

 Head west on your final day to see a different part of the city.
 Further towards the mouth of the river, Belem is known for being the first part of Lisbon travelers by ship would see.